Amateur Photographer verdict

 The main design changes compared to the EOS R6 are on top, with a stills/video mode switch on the left, new power/lock switch on the right, and Canon’s multi-interface hot shoe.
 Image credit: Andy Westlake

-At $2500 / £2,779 body-only, the EOS R6 Mark II comes to market for a moderate premium over its now-discontinued predecessor, which cost £2500 at launch (now available on the secondhand market for approx. £1,429 / $1700 in excellent condition).
-This places it up against some strong competitors that cost rather less, perhaps most notably the excellent 33MP Sony Alpha A7 IV ($3051 / £2,399) and the Panasonic Lumix S5 II ($2288 / £1799).
-Canon will no doubt be hoping that its impressive headline specs, including 40fps shooting and a sophisticated subject recognition autofocus system, will be sufficient to keep its existing DSLR users loyal and buy into the R system.
-But does the EOS R6 Mark II really offer enough to justify its price tag?
+Currently retailing at $1,999 / £1,999 body-only, the EOS R6 Mark II is terrific value compared with its now-discontinued predecessor, (£2,500 at launch, now available secondhand market for approx. £1,340 / $1,700 in excellent condition).
+This places it up against some strong competitors that cost rather less, perhaps most notably the excellent 33MP Sony Alpha A7 IV ($2,498 / £2,149) and the Panasonic Lumix S5 II ($1,798 / £1,750).

 Firstly, let’s consider the 24.2MP Dual Pixel CMOS AF II sensor.
 While it has the same resolution as the one in the high-end EOS R3, it doesn’t employ the same stacked architecture for ultra-fast readout.
-However, Canon claims that it delivers low-light performance to match the EOS R6’s 20MP chip, with a standard sensitivity range that runs all the way from ISO 100 up to ISO 102,400 and is extendable to ISO 204,800.
+However, Canon claimed that it delivers low-light performance to match the EOS R6’s 20MP chip, with a standard sensitivity range that runs all the way from ISO 100 up to ISO 102,400 and is extendable to ISO 204,800.

 Canon has built the EOS R6 Mark II with an all-new 24MP full-frame sensor.
 Image credit: Andy Westlake